-where $G = 1, 2, ..., number_of_geometries$, and T is the iteration number.
-The file extension is .dat for ASCII TecplotTM format and .plt for binary TecplotTM format.
+where $G = 1,2,\ldots$,number_of_geometries, T is the iteration number, and N is the value of sampling_frequency(G).
+The file extension is .dat for ASCII TecplotTM format, .plt for binary TecplotTM format (2013 and earlier), and .szplt for new binary TecplotTM format.
 A global image of the sampling surface is output with the zone title "time 0.0000000E+00 geom 3" where the time value is the integer iteration number for steady-state cases, and the current (nondimensional) time for time-dependent cases.